Smenon1878/Smenon1878.github.io/README.md

-# This is the first attempt at web design #
+# This is a beginner's experiment in web design, focused on learning the fundamentals of HTML and CSS  #